 While scaled up, and deviating in several ways, the Equitable Building was clearly modeled after the Governor’s Palace; Chatelain had sent employees to Williamsburg to measure the prototype.
 Both buildings feature at their center a tall, five-bay-wide, central block with a steep hipped and dormered roof and a central cupola.
 Each building has large brick chimneys to either side of the roof, although the larger Equitable building features four, rather than the two of the eighteenth-century mansions.
 Although the Equitable Building’s structure is steel, its brick-clad walls are laid in a Flemish bond, with a generous use of glazed headers and rubbed and gauged bricks around the entry doors and windows.

 In 1975, the Federal National Mortgage Association (Fannie Mae) purchased the property from Equitable and built a large rear addition (1978), designed by Carl Warnecke & Associates.
-At that time, Fannie Mae added the fountain that currently sits the apex of the circular drive.
+At that time, Fannie Mae added the fountain that currently sits at the apex of the circular drive.
 A large parking structure, also dating from 1978, is located at the west side of the property, beyond the addition, with a landscaped outdoor patio between them.

 DC Inventory: November 16, 2017